10548NAT Graduate Diploma of Aesthetic Orthodontics (Sequential Aligner Therapy)

 There is no specific weighting for these criteria and the Selection Committee considers all of these aspects equally.
 The Committee will also give preference to candidates who are not duplicating graduate studies previously undertaken elsewhere.

-In 2016, the Selection Committee may award up to four full Scholarships valued at up to US$16,000 each.
-Additional half scholarships may be offered at the discretion of the Selection Committee and the Committee on General Scholarships at the PGSD.
+In 2020, the Selection Committee may award up to two half Scholarships valued at up to $8,000 each.
+Additionally, up to five quarter scholarships valued at $4,000 each may be awarded by Selection Committee and Committee on General Scholarships at the PGSD.

 To be considered for a PGSD Scholarship, you must submit a completed Application Form with your original academic transcript/s and a Statement of Purpose of no more than four A4 pages.